gayathrigunda/Credit-Card-Fraud-Detection/README.md

 5. Model Training
 The following models were implemented:
-i.
-Naïve Bayes
+- Naïve Bayes
-ii.
-Decision Tree
+-  Decision Tree
-iii.
-Logistic Regression
+-   Logistic Regression
 Each model was trained on the training dataset and tested on unseen data.

 ## 📊 Model Evaluation
 Models were evaluated using:
-a.
-Accuracy
+- Accuracy
-b.
-Precision
+- Precision
-c.
-Recall
+- Recall
-d.
-F1-Score
+- F1-Score
-e.
-ROC-AUC Score
+- ROC-AUC Score
-f.
-Confusion Matrix
+- Confusion Matrix

 ## 🏆 Results
 1. Naïve Bayes: Fast but lower precision due to simplified assumptions